davidcsirak/Booking-App/README.md

-# Basic booking application with Angular and MongoDB
+# Basic booking application with Angular, Material and MongoDB